 However, an analysis of Google organic search market share in the beauty industry reveals a surprising reality.

 Terakeet analyzed 3,168 high-value, non-branded beauty industry search queries, which account for 9,393,580 monthly Google searches in the U.S. These keywords span three vital markets, including skincare, makeup, and hair care.

 The surprising reality is that publishers and informational sites significantly outperform beauty brands and retailers.

 When we compared informational vs transactional searches, online publishers really pulled ahead.
 The top six market share holders for informational searches are publications.
 Only three of the top ten are beauty retailers.
 And even among more product-focused searches, informational websites like Allure, Good Housekeeping, and Byrdie performed well.

 Organic search market share: Skincare

 When we zoom in on the skincare market (which includes lotions, moisturizers, anti-aging, and cleansers), the top four performers are publishers rather than skincare brands.
-Among the top 22 market share holders, 17 are publishers and blogs capturing 62.3% organic market share.
+Among the top 22 market share holders, 17 are publishers, capturing 62.3% organic market share.

-And this isn’t just the case for informational keywords that are related more to learning than buying.
+And this isn’t just the case for informational keywords.
 Traditional brands and beauty retailers are losing ground on product-related searches as well, when consumers are actively looking to purchase.